 d) an ability to function on multidisciplinary teams

 e) an ability to identify, formulate, and solve engineering problems

 f) an understanding of professional and ethical responsibility

 h) the broad education necessary to understand the impact of engineering solutions in a global, economic, environmental, and societal context

 i) a recognition of the need for, and an ability to engage in life-long learning

 k) an ability to use the techniques, skills, and modern engineering tools necessary for engineering practice.

 The Chemical Engineering Program criterion as listed in the ABET "Criteria for Accrediting Engineering Programs" is as follows:

-The curriculum must provide a thorough grounding in the basic sciences including chemistry, physics, and biology, with some content at an advanced level, as appropriate to the objectives of the program.
+The curriculum must provide a thorough grounding in the basic sciences including chemistry, physics, and/or biology, with some content at an advanced level, as appropriate to the objectives of the program.
 The curriculum must include the engineering application of these basic sciences to the design, analysis, and control of chemical, physical, and/or biological processes, including the hazards associated with these processes.